 Facebook, a popular social media platform, has grown globally with billion users.
 Apart from social interactions, the platform markets business products.
-The majority of businesspeople have created Facebook pages to capture and interact with more customers.
-However, technological advancements have posed a threat to Facebook users, with hackers targeting business and individual accounts.
+Most businesspeople have created Facebook pages to capture and interact with more customers.
+However, technological advancements have threatened Facebook users, with hackers targeting business and individual accounts.
 Sometimes, the business pages are left vulnerable by authorized users.
 At other times, attackers can breach the laid down security measures.

-- Scan Your Devices For Viruses And Malware
+- 1. Scan Your Devices For Viruses And Malware.

-- Get A Strong Password For The Facebook Account
+- 2. Get A Strong Password For The Facebook Account.

-- Allocate Persons To Their Appropriate Facebook Page Admin Levels
+- 6. Allocate Persons To Their Appropriate Facebook Page Admin Levels.

-- Always Logout From Facebook When Using Shared Computers
+- 8. Always Logout From Facebook When Using Shared Computers.

-- Refrain From Accepting Facebook Friend Requests From Unknown Persons
+- 9. Refrain From Accepting Facebook Friend Requests From Unknown Persons.

 - How to hack a Facebook account